 To empirically examine why levirate marriage is disappearing, this study uses one unique setting observed in a long-term household panel survey conducted in Kagera, a rural region of northwest Tanzania (Kagera Health and Development Survey, KHDS).
 Group discussions with the village leaders revealed that the practice of levirate marriage had become less common in a significant proportion of the sample villages between 1991 (wave 1 of the KHDS) and 2004 (wave 5).
-For its empirical analysis, this study develops a testing strategy that allows it to address its question based on this setting.
+This study exploits this setting and develops a testing strategy that allows it to address its question.

 While one straightforward way to assess the mechanisms responsible for the disappearance of levirate marriage is to evaluate the probability that a widow enters into this customary marriage as a result of the spread of HIV/AIDS and/or female empowerment, this approach cannot be adopted in this study.
-This is because information relevant to widows' engagement in levirate marriage at the individual level is absent in the KHDS data.
-Such information is also rarely obtained (even at the community level) from standard household surveys currently in use.
-Collection of original panel data that records the deterioration of levirate marriage in the long term also prevents the immediate investigation of such a significant ongoing economic transition.
+This is because information relevant to widows' engagement in levirate marriage at the individual level is absent in the KHDS data.2

 As an alternative, the above setting observed in the KHDS is used.
-As described above, it is theoretically predicted that widows' welfare tends to decline (increase) in step with the dissolution of levirate marriage as a result of the spread of HIV/AIDS (female empowerment).
+As described above, it is theoretically predicted that widows' welfare tends to decline (resp., increase) in step with the dissolution of levirate marriage as a result of the spread of HIV/AIDS (female empowerment).
 Consequently, in this study, a correlation between the deterioration of levirate marriage and widows' welfare is explored to elucidate the mechanisms responsible for this institutional change, with the former discerned from the KHDS at the community level and the latter at the individual level.
-Based on the theoretical predictions, this correlation is likely to be negative (positive) if a primary factor driving such institutional change is HIV/AIDS (female empowerment).
+The theoretical model indicates that this correlation is likely to be negative (resp., positive) if a primary factor driving such institutional change is HIV/AIDS (female empowerment).